 Such demand peaks leave employees in an awkward position when booking their business travel.
 They are forced to either downgrade the level of accommodation he or she would normally expect from his or her employer’s business travel policies, or face the consequences of going “out of policy”, and having to write an explanation to management or accounts payable as to why the budget had to be broken.
 Such employee friction is never good and in the end the company saves little while sparking animosity on business travel.

-On the other hand, a budget set based on median pricing for the course of a year, can also result in unnecessarily inflated budgets.
-A 3-star hotel budget in low season may allow an employee to upgrade to 4 or 5-star accommodations simply because he or she knows that no one can veto such a decision.
-This is again another source of waste.
+On the other hand, a budget set based on median pricing for the course of a year can also result in unnecessarily inflated budgets.
+A 3-star hotel budget in the low season may allow an employee to upgrade to 4 or 5-star accommodations simply because he or she knows that no one can veto such a decision.
+This is again another way companies waste money.
 If employers are to set specific accommodation budgets by city, they must also consider the dates of travel and be flexible about pricing both to avoid underpricing that leads to employee resentment and overpricing, which causes wasteful spending.